kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

     3. Login using Menonic and set the password.
 You will receive 100 ETHER if yours testrpc is connected to metamask.
        Also notice that the first address of your testrpc will get added to metamask.
     4. Run truffle compile.
 It should show you compiling.
     5. truffle migrate should run 1_initial_migrtae.js and 2_deploy_contracts.js
+    6. You should see default MetaCoin on the DAPP page.